flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 When developing an app with Flutter, you can interact with system libraries using plugins.
 Dart calls libraries that contain platform-specific code _plugins_.
-In the case of an iOS app,
-the platform code can be written in Objective-C or Swift.
+With an iOS app, you can write the code in Objective-C or Swift.

 In your Dart code, you use the plugin's Dart API and behind the scenes the native plugin code directly calls